 Time Out Market

 Eat your way around Lisbon’s best restaurants at the city’s Time Out Market.
-Once home to the Mercado da Ribeira, the buzzy indoor market features around 34 stalls where you can sample top notch food and wine for a fraction of what you’d spend at the actual restaurants.
+Once home to the Mercado da Ribeira, the buzzy indoor market features around 34 stalls where you can sample top notch food and wine from big name restaurants for a fraction of what you’d spend at the actual restaurants in the city.
 Perfect lunch spot.